Hospital Radio Network (HRN)

 Hospitals – Get Involved

-If you are an Oklahoma-based hospital worker and would like to learn how you can integrate your hospital into the HRN, please contact Lavone Anderson KG5GWO via email at lmaonceagain@live.com.
+If you are an Oklahoma-based hospital worker and would like to learn how to integrate your hospital into the HRN, please contact Lavone Anderson, KG5GWO, via email at mkleine@live.com.

 Amateur Radio Operators – Get Involved

-If you are an Oklahoma-based amateur radio operator and would like to learn how you can get involved with the HRN to activate your local hospital, please contact Lavone Anderson KG5GWO via email at lmaonceagain@live.com.
+If you are an Oklahoma-based amateur radio operator and would like to learn how to get involved with the HRN to activate your local hospital, please contact Lavone Anderson, KG5GWO, via email at mkleine@live.com.
 We are looking for all types of volunteers.
-We need technical people to design, build, or remodel stations in hospitals.
-We need operators that can perform the net control duties during the monthly tests and throughout a time of need.
-We need operators that are willing to travel to hospitals to staff their stations.
+We need technical professionals to design, build, or remodel hospital stations.
+We need operators who can perform the net control duties during the monthly tests and in times of need.
+We need operators willing to travel to hospitals to staff stations.
 And, we need hams to deploy with their “Go-Kits” to hospitals that don’t have a permanent station.

 2022 Presentation Video